Abhilanke/forever-Project/README.md

 # Forever-Ecommerce
+(This project is guided by Anil Giri Sir at SevenMentor Institute, Pune.)
 ## Overview
 Forever-Ecommerce is a full-stack eCommerce web application that allows users to browse, search, and purchase products.
 The project consists of three main components:
 1. **Frontend** - Built using React.js